 If you are gluten free for health reasons (and not because you're following a fad, which, btw, you're about four years late on), I imagine you are much like me: relentlessly searching for a sense of dining normalcy after cutting out an essential component of your diet.
 Quitting gluten was as hard as quitting smoking, and the results were similarly positive, in that I felt so good after stopping that despite all the ferocious cravings, I've continued for nearly three years.

 But practicing self-control is no fun, especially when all you want is a goddamn sandwich.
-Though Seattle lacks abundant GF food options, it definitely possesses more than my former Florida home, and I now regularly visit many places in my eternal pursuit to eat like a regular person again, and get back those tastes I've missed since giving up wheat.
+Though Seattle lacks abundant GF food options, it definitely possesses more than my former Florida home.

 Capitol Cider is one of the area's few restaurants with entirely GF cuisine—which jells nicely with its naturally gluten-free ciders—and its offerings are epically delicious.
 For lunch, I recommend the buttermilk fried chicken sandwich with its perfectly crispy breast and a cup of creamy cod chowder topped with a zesty horseradish gremolata.
 The dinner-time menu includes dishes GFers generally don't get to eat, like fish and chips, rigatoni, and a half-pound burger, but I am addicted to the braised pork shoulder, its tender and flavorful meat complemented by earthy-sweet beet relish and stone ground white grits with the perfect velvety texture.